Publications of Mrs. Cooke

 • Free, John.
 Certain articles proposed to the serious consideration, of the Court of Assistants, of the Worshipful Company of Salters in London, &c.
 By John Free, D. D. Vicar of East-Coker in Somersetshire, Thursday Lecturer of St. Mary-Hill, London, and Lecturer of Newington in Surry.
 London: printed for E. Owen, in Holborn, for the author; and sold by Mr. Sandby, at the Ship, opposite St. Dunstan's Church in Fleet-Street, Mrs. Cook, at the Royal Exchange, Mr. Parker and Mr. Prince, Booksellers in Oxford, M,DCC,LVIII.
 [1758].
 ESTC No. T84596.
 Grub Street ID 304974.

-• Plain truth: by which it is manifest, that the common mercy of God extends to all men, so as it give them the pardon of original sin - but the special grace of God to his elect, appears in his giving them pardon of all their sins; ...
-London: printed for the author, and sold by Mrs. Cooke, 1762.
+• Plain truth: By which it is manifest, that the common mercy of God extends to all men, so as to give them the pardon of original sin-but the special grace of God to his elect, appears in his giving them the pardon of all their sins; and the rest perish eternally for their own sin only.
+The case of dying infants considered also.
+And, in a postscript, an answer to the question, what is the sin of unbelief?.
+London: Printed for the author, and sold by Mrs. Cooke, at the Royal-Exchange, MDCCLXII.
+[1762].
 ESTC No. T64061.
 Grub Street ID 289149.

 • A reply to the comments and menaces of bull face double fee, on the petition of the freeholders of the county of Middlesex; Wherein the whole of Bull Face's Arguments, and infamous Sophistry are detected, confuted, and exposed, and the several Charges in the Middlesex Petition fully supported and explained.
 This performance will be found worthy the public attention, and the common safety of all the freeholders in England require their perusal of it.
 London: printed for the author; and sold by I. Fell, at No. 14. in Pater-Noster Row; Mr. Ridley, in St. James's Street; Mr. Parker, the Upper Part of New Bond Street; Mr. Woodfall, Charing Cross; Mr. Brayne, at No. 55. opposite Hatton Garden, Holborn; and Mrs. Cooke, at the Royal Exchange, [1769].
 ESTC No. N49968.
 Grub Street ID 34089.